- Table of contents

 As geopolitical tensions rise, nation-state-sponsored cyberattacks will become more frequent and sophisticated, targeting critical infrastructure, financial systems, and government organizations.
 These attacks will range from Distributed Denial of Service (DDoS) campaigns to cyber espionage and sabotage operations aimed at destabilizing national economies or critical industries.
 Cyber warfare could also involve targeting cloud services and operational technologies (OT), aiming to disrupt essential services like energy, healthcare, and transportation.
 For organizations, this will mean fortifying their defenses against nation-state attackers, including bolstering cyber resilience measures and working closely with governmental and cybersecurity agencies to share intelligence and mitigate threats.

-Top 5 priority areas for cisos
+Top 5 priority areas for CISOs

 - AI-Powered Phishing Defense.
 With generative AI driving the next wave of highly sophisticated phishing and social engineering attacks, CISOs must prioritize enhancing email and communication security.
 This includes deploying advanced AI-driven detection systems, automating threat identification, and training employees to recognize increasingly convincing phishing attempts.